Make a splash this summer with these sizzling new games, crafts, and ideas that’ll make kids come back for more.

 We recruit church members who have a special skill or hobby to teach.
 Junior and senior high students volunteer as junior counselors.

 Weekly topics include puppets, cooking, creepy creatures, French, bike rodeo, and art.
 Each morning focuses on one topic.
 We charge a small registration fee for each week to cover the cost of supplies.
 Children in first- through fifth-grade attend and are placed in small groups according to age.

 Kids Kamp has been a wonderful opportunity for our church to build bridges to the community.
 Many of our families’ first experience with the church came through their children attending Kids Kamp.

 When kids have time to do nothing this summer, give them good books to fill their minds.
 Our church library was blessed with a donation of hundreds of new Christian books, mostly for children.
 We cataloged them and set up a 12-week summer reading challenge for kindergarten through sixth grades.

-We kept a 3X5 card on file for each child to complete, noting the child’s name, the week number, the book title, space to write what the child learned from the book, and a line for a parent’s signature.
-We gave a small prize such as a balloon or a piece of bubble gum each week when a child read a book.
+Then we kept a 3X5 card on file for each child to complete, noting the child’s name, the week number, the book title, space to write what the child learned from the book, and a line for a parent’s signature.
+At the end of each week, we gave a small prize such as a balloon or a piece of bubble gum when a child read a book.
 At the end of 12 weeks, children who participated every week went to an ice cream shop together.
 We allowed kids to make up weeks if sickness or vacation interrupted their efforts.